Facts and FAQs about Historic U.S. Route 66, from beginning in Chicago to the end in Santa Monica

 In 2026, the nation will be celebrating the Route 66 Centennial ...
 100 years of the Mother Road serving the traveling public!
 Many states and organizations are planning special events and tours to highlight the 100th Anniversary of U.S. Route 66.

-Can the entire Route 66 still be driven today?
+Can the entire Route 66 still be driven today from begining to end?

 Today, only portions of the original Route 66 can be driven.
 However, a significant amount of mileage in all eight Route 66 states is available for touring.
 Most remaining segments are paved.